Up to 60% off sofas & mattresses — limited‑time deals.

 • What we liked

-• Soft, lounge-forward seat that’s easy to settle into
+• Soft, lounge-first seat that is easy to settle into

-• Loose lumbar/throw pillows help tune the back angle
+• Loose lumbar and throw pillows help fine-tune the back angle

-• Reversible cushions and zip-off covers made upkeep less intimidating
+• Reversible cushions and zip-off covers make upkeep feel less intimidating

 • Who it is best for

-• TV binge-watchers who alternate upright and semi-reclined
+• People who switch between upright sitting and semi-reclined lounging

-• Couples who like a wide shared seat
+• Couples who want a generous shared seat

 • Where it falls short